 Me(while cuddling my warm Americano): “So what can I help you with?
 Are there any questions that I can answer for you?”

 Bride(shuffling through her very stuffed wedding planner): “Hmm…Well.
 I’m not really sure.
 What questions do you usually get asked?”

-And there it is.
-What do clients usually ask me when they are in search of the perfect wedding photog.
-I get this question ALL the time.
-So often so, that I thought it might be beneficial to write up a few of the most popular questions that I have been asked, as well as important questions that I think should be asked.
-These can help you get to know me a little bit better though cyber space and also help answer those pending questions on your mental checklist.
+What DO clients usually ask me when they are in search of the perfect wedding photog?
+I get this question all the time, so often so, that I thought it might be beneficial to write up a few of the most popular questions that I have been asked, as well as important questions that I think should be asked.
+These can help you get to know me a little bit better though and also help answer those pending questions on your wedding day checklist.